JarbasHiveMind/HiveMind-webchat/README.md

 Mycroft Webchat Terminal - Connecting to the HiveMind with [javascript](https://github.com/JarbasHiveMind/HiveMind-js) reference implementation

-This uses tornado to serve the webchat
+You can find a online demo [here](https://jarbashivemind.github.io/HiveMind-webchat)

 ![](./webchat.png)

+This repo uses tornado to serve the webchat, see gh-pages branch for the static page served in the demo

 ## Usage